 We chose to use the median because this point estimate is less sensitive to outliers, which can have a large effect on individual RT estimates when participants contribute a small number of RTs.

+We use the same analysis window as in the RT analyses (the middle 90% of the RT distribution), since these data are the most likely to be generated by children’s lexical access.

-children had high posterior probability mass on guessing: posterior probabilities of 0.99, 0.98, 0.98, and 0.94 respectively (mean proportion signer-to-target scores for these participants were: 0.54, 0.58, 0.42, 0.29, 0.33).
+Four children (ages: 18, 20, 22, and 25 months) had high posterior probability mass on guessing: posterior probabilities of 0.99, 0.98, 0.98, and 0.94 respectively (mean proportion signer-to-target scores for these participants were: 0.54, 0.58, 0.42, 0.29, 0.33).

 All models were implemented in JAGS (Plummer, 2003).
 See the supplementary materials for details about model specifications and simulations.